 - G. State Price Contracts: Before a purchase order is issued for an item, the P.A. should determine if the item can be purchased more economically through the State Price Contract System.
 If purchasing through the State Price Contract System, backup documentation must be attached to the PO and must include the State Price Contract number and the expiration date of the contract.
 The purchase order shall include the following information:

 - 1. Vendor (correct mailing address).

+- 2. Date.

+- 3. Shipping destination.

 - 4. Date of delivery.

+- 5. Quantity.

+- 6. Description of item(s).

 - 7. Account to be charged.

-- 5. Ouantity. - 8.
-Unit price.
+- 8. Unit price.

+- 9. Total amount of purchase.